 Synthetic identity theft requires some real identity information that is combined with made-up information to create a fake, new identity (sometimes called a “Frankenstein identity.”)
 They often use real Social Security Numbers which are stolen, or purchased from the dark web.
 Often, fraudsters use SSNs assigned to people who don’t have a credit history, like children, homeless people or the elderly.
 They start building a profile with that SSN and fake names, dates of birth, etc.

 They apply for credit

 Using the newly created synthetic identity, a fraudster applies for credit online.
 The financial institution they’ve applied to then submits the query to credit bureaus for checking.
-This initial application is normally rejected, as the synthetic identity will not have a credit history.
+This first application is normally rejected, as the synthetic identity will not have a credit history.
 However, the application alone is enough to start a credit file.

 They continue to apply for credit until they are successful

-They accelerate a positive credit history
+They boost a positive credit score

 The fraudster ‘busts out’

 As they nurture the synthetic identity’s credit score, they can secure larger credit lines.
 Eventually, they will ‘bust out’.
 They max out the credit line and then stop payments, before disappearing.
 It’s also possible for the fraudster to double the payout by claiming identity theft in order to remove charges.
 Or, they might use fake checks to pay off the balance before maxing out the credit for a second time.